Teleport

 Teleport SSH Nodes connected to Proxy Service through reverse tunnels | 10,000 | 2x 4 vCPUs, 8GB RAM | 2x 8 vCPUs, 16+GB RAM | m4.2xlarge |

-Auth and Proxy Configuration
+Auth Service and Proxy Service Configuration

 Upgrade Teleport's connection limits from the default connection limit of 15000